Ayami2004/Portfolio/Fredrick's/README.md

   Facilitates detailed reporting for management and user transparency.

 While the frontend, optimized for mobile viewers, was developed by a peer, I focused on creating the backend system using PHP and a MySQL database.

+I worked on this project from June 2024 to July 2024.
+During this project, I used a procedural approach to establish database connections.
+Since then, I’ve transitioned to an Object-Oriented Programming (OOP) approach for better code organization, reusability, and maintainability, especially for database management using classes and methods.